joshtrichards/aws-ebs-snapshots-lambda/IDEAS.md

 ## ebs-snapshot-creator.py

-- The device name on instance that the snapshotted volume was attached to at time of snapshot job run should be included in the snapshot Description
-  - Add during snapshot instance volume device name tracking to snapshot creator?

 - Get notified when Lambda function emits an error - e.g. http://docs.aws.amazon.com/lambda/latest/dg/with-scheduledevents-example.html

 - It should be possible to configure and create out-of-region snapshots without external tools (will require addition of support in manager for retention)